GPT4Dev/awsBedrock-API-Builder-CommandPattern/CONTRIBUTING.md

 ## Code of Conduct
-This project has adopted the [Amazon Open Source Code
+This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-c